tangentsoft/pidp8i/README.md

 *   This software distribution, unpacked somewhere convenient within the filesystem on the Raspberry Pi.

-    We recommend that you unpack it somewhere your user has full read/write access like `$HOME/pidp8i` or `$HOME/src/pidp8i`.
+    We recommend that you unpack it somewhere your user has read/write access like `$HOME/src/pidp8i`.
 Since it installs as a system service, you might prefer `/usr/local/src` or `/opt/src`, though you'll have to adjust permissions for that.

     The [old stable 2015.12.15 release][osd] required that you unpack the software into `/opt/pidp8`, but we now neither require nor recommend that.

+*   We require several tools and libraries that aren't always installed:

     *   A working C compiler and other standard Linux build tools, such as `make(1)`.

-*   We require several tools and libraries that are not always
-    installed:

     *   Python's `pexpect` library

     *   The `usbmount` tool

+        This is provides two things:

-        This is necessary only on stripped-down OSes like Raspbian Lite, and then only if you want USB sticks to automount so that the PiDP-8/I panel's `SING_STEP` + `DF` feature can find PDP-8 media image files on those USB sticks.
+        *   USB stick auto-mounting on stripped-down OSes like Raspbian Lite so you can use the PiDP-8/I `SING_STEP` + `DF` feature without having to manually mount the USB stick first.

-        Full-blown GUI OSes tend to have this set up already, either by having `usbmount` already installed or via some similar mechanism.
-If you're not running on Raspbian Lite, try it and
-        see: if a USB stick automatically mounts, you don't need to install `usbmount`.
+        *   A known directory structure that allows the PiDP-8/I software to find the media image files on those sticks.
+            (`*.pt`, `*.dt`, `*.rk`, etc.)

+        Full-blown GUI OSes tend to have USB auto-mounting set up already, though they won't meet the second criteria unless they use the same directory layout as `usbmount`: `/media/usbN`, where `N` is a number from 0 to 7, depending on the order you attached the USB stick.
+Many Linuxes use `/media/LABEL` instead, for example, where `LABEL` is the partition's label;
+        the PiDP-8/I software won't find the files on those USB sticks in that case.

     *   The `ncurses` development libraries